rawitat/gtypist_lessons/programming_quotes.typ

 I:Alan J. Perlis
 S:Every program has (at least) two purposes: the one for which it was written, :and another for which it wasn't.

+*:G4_36
+I:Donald Knuth
+S:The most important thing in the programming language is the name.
+A language :will not succeed without a good name.
+I have recently invented a very good\
+ :name and now I am looking for a suitable language.

 Q:Do you want to continue to next lesson [Y/N] ?
 N:MENU